joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // Whether to use {@link org.joda.time.DateTime} instead of {@link java.util.Date} when adding
   // date type fields to generated Java types. boolean useJodaDates = false

+  // Whether to use commons-lang 3.x imports instead of commons-lang 2.x imports when adding equals,
+  // hashCode and toString methods. boolean useCommonsLang3 = false
 }
 ```